ibericode/mailchimp-for-wordpress/readme.txt

 == Upgrade Notice ==

-= 2.1 =
+= 2.1.1 =
-Improved server-side field validation, minified all assets, added Brazilian translations.
+Added {response} tag to set a custom response position.
+Added German and Italian translations.
+Some minor fixes and improvements.